MicrosoftDocs/architecture-center/docs/example-scenario/data/greenfield-lakehouse-fabric.md

   - [Data Engineering](https://learn.microsoft.com/fabric/data-engineering/data-engineering-overview): Tools that enable the collection, storage, processing, and analysis of large volumes of data.

-  - [Data Science](https://learn.microsoft.com/fabric/data-science/data-science-overview): Tools that empower you to complete end-to-end data science workflows for the purpose of data enrichment and business insights.
+  - [Data Science](https://learn.microsoft.com/fabric/data-science/data-science-overview): Tools that empower you to complete end-to-end data science workflows in data enrichment and business insights.

   - [Real-Time Intelligence](https://learn.microsoft.com/fabric/real-time-intelligence/overview): Provides stream ingestion and processing capabilities.
 This allows you to gain insights from constantly flowing data, enabling quicker decision-making based on real-time trends and anomalies.